6/14/2020

 Mike Mayo

-Hi, I have a few questions, so I'll ask a couple and then I'll read you at the back end if that's OK.
-But, Mike, the one line that that got me was that we will be struggling until we get a vaccine, which which might be correct.
+Hi.
+I have a few questions, so I'll ask a couple, then I'll re-cue at the back end if that's okay.
+But, Mike, the one line that got me was that we will be struggling until we get a vaccine, which might be correct.
 You know, nobody really knows how this is going to play out, but that's a little bit more pessimistic than some of the guidance given by others.
-And certainly the timeframe for a vaccine is is uncertain, too.
+And certainly the timeframe for a vaccine is, is uncertain too.
 So I'm just trying to reconcile the comment that in the reserves are fine.
-It sounds like the second quarter reserve billed as a high watermark.
+It sounds like the second quarter reserve of build is a high watermark.
 So that's reflecting everything.
-On the other hand, if we have to wait until we get a vaccine and also you did mention Mexico not having the stimulus and we have had some data since the end of the quarter that looks a little bit worse.
-So I guess my question is, you know, Mike, you know.
-How confident are you that you've built enough reserves as of the second quarter in light of what you said about Mexico, the vaccine and what's taking place in this quarter?
+On the other hand, if we have to wait until we get a vaccine and also you did mention Mexico, not having the stimulus, And we have had some data since the end of the quarter that looks a little bit worse.
+So I guess my question is, you know, Mike, you know, how confident are you that you've built enough reserves as of the second quarter in light of what you said about Mexico, the vaccine, and what's taken place since quarter end?

 speaker